unda-ml/unda/src/cuda/CUDA_README.md

+# Update!
+This folder is currently outdated as we are looking into using cuBLAS and XLA-RS to compile GPU Matrix math

 ## This is the folder where we will implement all of the CUDA functions for Matrix math

 ### Here's the general structure of how that will look in rust: